|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 These lemon butter cookies are delicious little snowballs full of vibrant lemon flavor.
 Fresh finely grated lemon zest and lemon juice flavor the cookies perfectly, and the powdered sugar coating makes them extra special.
-I add chopped walnuts to the cookies but they may be made with chopped pecans or no nuts at all.
+We add chopped walnuts to the cookies but they may be made with chopped pecans or no nuts at all.

 Bake these easy lemon butter cookies for a special occasion or family treat.
 They're perfect for a party or holiday.
 Bake them for Easter or a spring or summer event.